exorcist09/credit-approval-system/README.md

 STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
 ```

-Use `python manage.py collectstatic` (optional in production).
+Use `python manage.py collectstatic`

 ---

 ## 🔃 Summary

-* Django for the backend logic and REST APIs
+* Django and DjangoRESTframework for the backend logic and REST APIs
 * PostgreSQL for relational data storage
 * Celery + Redis for background ingestion of Excel data
 * Docker for seamless containerization